Estimating phylogenetic networks with SNaQ

 First, we plot the proportion of times that the major and minor hybrid edges of the best network appear in the bootstrap networks:

-In this case, there are only 10% of bootstrap networks that have the major hybrid edge, and 0% bootstrap networks that have the minor hybrid edge.
+In this case, there are 0% of bootstrap networks that have the major hybrid edge and 0% bootstrap networks that have the minor hybrid edge.
 Recall that we only ran 10 bootstrap replicates with 1 run each, so the runs have likely not converged in this case.

 What do the remaining bootstrap networks have?